ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 }
 ```

-> **Note:** If you would be saving the audio stream, please make sure you comply with the FCC guidelines and letting the customer know that the calls will be monitored.
+> **Note:** If you would be saving the audio stream, please make sure you comply with the FCC guidelines by letting the customer know that the calls will be monitored.

-Here you can also find a [Video](https://vimeo.com/326948521) that demonstrates a working example of a Supervision API using the concepts described here.
+The following [video](https://vimeo.com/326948521) demonstrates a working example of the Supervision API using the concepts described here.